Pantocyclus/InstantSCCS/README.md

 <sub><sup>As of January 2026, many more IotMs have been introduced that, when paired suitably with other items and skills, could potentially enable alternate routes that work without the IotMs listed above (e.g. the current leveling meta is dominated by strats using multiple [mouthwashes](https://wiki.kingdomofloathing.com/Mmm-brr!_brand_mouthwash) from the [Sept-Ember Censer](https://wiki.kingdomofloathing.com/Sept-Ember_Censer), with the [McHugeLarge duffel bag](https://wiki.kingdomofloathing.com/McHugeLarge_duffel_bag) and [bembershoots](https://wiki.kingdomofloathing.com/Bembershoot) contributing significantly to the cold res required for powerleveling) </sup></sub><br/>

 <sub><sup>With the script supporting [a wide range of IotMs](https://github.com/Pantocyclus/InstantSCCS/blob/main/ITEMS.md), it is now a common occurence for the script to succeed in 1-day runs even without a majority of the IotMs listed above.
 However, it would be infeasible to list out all permutations of IotMs that enable alternative routes.
-Thusly, if the user intends to run the script without a majority of the IotMs above, it is highly recommended to stick to as many requirements (laid out in the following paragraph) as possible. </sup></sub><br/>
+Thusly, if the user intends to run the script without a majority of the IotMs above, it is highly recommended to stick to as many requirements (laid out in the preceding and following paragraphs) as possible. </sup></sub><br/>

 ### Basic Run Plan Requirements